kouts/vue-set-path/README.md

   'foo.bar.baz', 'New value',
   'qux': 'Another value'
 })
-// The same as setOne but uses an object map to set multiple properties
+// The same as setOne, but uses an object map to set multiple properties

 ```